leoyliu/Decoding-Toronto-Crime-Trends-from-2014-to-2023/README.md

 # Shifting Shadows of the Six: Decoding Toronto's Crime Trends from 2014 to 2023

 ## Overview
 This repository contains a paper presenting a comprehensive analysis of crime trends in Toronto, leveraging a detailed dataset to explore how various types of crimes have evolved over recent years.
-Through data processing and visualization, the paper identifies significant trends in crime rates, distinguishing between categories that have seen increases, decreases, or fluctuations over time.
+Through data processing and visualization, the paper identifies significant trends in different crime.
 The analysis provides valuable insights into the complex dynamics of urban crime, highlighting potential influencing factors such as socio-economic changes, urban development, and law enforcement strategies.
 This paper serves as a crucial resource for data-driven decision-making in public safety and community well-being initiatives.

 ## Files structure
 - `inputs/` holds the `data/` directory with original dataset, `llm/` directory with llm usage, and `sketch` directory with the sketch for dataset and observation.